CFLAT-AUT/Mahara-GroupImageDisplay/README.md

 ### Installation

-- Copy the 'groupimagedisplay' folder to your Mahara installation, inside the folder htdocs/blocktype.
+- Put all the files under the folder 'groupviewsimage' and copy the folder to your Mahara installation, inside the folder htdocs/blocktype.
-- Visit the Site Administration->Extensions->Plugin administration page and install the blocktype/groupimagedisplay plugin.
+- Visit the Site Administration->Extensions->Plugin administration page and install the blocktype/groupviewsimage plugin.
 - This plugin sorts the shared pages according to the creation date.
 There is a change to the core code required for this plugin to work properly.

 To make the change, edit the "get_sharedviews_data" method in htdocs/lib/view.php by changing the SELECT statement: